irenecelebrin/web-services-and-applications/project/README.md

 ### Hosted application

+The code required to run the Flask App was imported to [eu.pythonanywhere.com](eu.pythonanywhere.com) and is now always available without running the code locally.
 The application is available at [https://celebrin.eu.pythonanywhere.com/](https://celebrin.eu.pythonanywhere.com/).

-The code required to run the Flask App was imported to [eu.pythonanywhere.com](eu.pythonanywhere.com) and is now always available without running the code locally.

 ### Local application

-To run the code locally, install the the required dependencies:
+To run the code locally, install the required dependencies:

     pip install -r requirements.txt